When I look back across the 50+ pitches we've taken in the last year from various tech vendors, all the pitches that failed had common elements.

 We regularly get vendors pitching us on solutions to automate NDAs.
 Our colleagues outside of legal self-served 8000 documents in Juro since March 2022.

-As vendors, you need to recognise that if we're going to strip out existing tech and replace it with yours, your solution has to be considerably better to justify that transition.
+As vendors, you need to recognise that if we're going to strip out existing tech and replace it with yours, your solution and its CLM software ROI have to be considerably better to justify that transition.

 4. Recognise your customer is rational